DanielMazurkiewicz/WebAI/README.md

 // returns typed array of dataType of NN with series of instructions and data:
 // <instruction> <inputData...> <outputData...>
 //  where instruction could be encoded as:
-//  0 - WebAI.reset translates to that code - no input and no output data, only performing reset
+//  0 - WebAI.RESET translates to that code - no input and no output data, only performing reset
-//  1 - WebAI.ignore translates to that code - expect only input data, no verification on output data
+//  1 - WebAI.IGNORE translates to that code - expect only input data, no verification on output data
 //  3 - full training data (input and output)
 // Size of inputData and outputData determined by neural network architecture and data type
 // Size of instruction is an equivalent of NN data type size

 const data = ai.prepareData(normalizeInput, normalizeOutput, [
-  /*
-  inputData1, outputData1,
-  inputData2, outputData2,
-  ...
+  [inputData1, outputData1],
+  [inputData2, outputData2],
-  WebAI.reset,                // const "reset" of WebAI defines an instruction inside data for training or verification procedures
+  WebAI.RESET,                // const "RESET" of WebAI defines an instruction inside data for training or verification procedures
-                              // that NN internal historical and recurrent data reset should be performed ... inputDataN, WebAI.ignore,   // const "ignore" of WebAI defines an instruction inside data for training or verification procedures
+                              // that NN internal historical and recurrent data reset should be performed [inputDataN, WebAI.IGNORE],   // const "IGNORE" of WebAI defines an instruction inside data for training or verification procedures
-                              // that for given input output should be ignored (for example in recurrent NNs) ... inputDataX, outputDataX
+                              // that for given input output should be ignored (for example in recurrent NNs) [inputDataX, outputDataX]
-  */
 ])
 /* optionally:
   const stream = ai.prepareDataStream(normalizeInput, normalizeOutput)